 Implement a Low-Risk Return Policy

 Though returns can be a bit of a headache, having a zero-return policy is generally a bad idea.
-Firstly, it can result in some outraged (and vocal) customers; even worse, many consumers won’t risk purchasing an item in the first place if they know it cannot be returned.
+Firstly, it can result in some outraged (and vocal) customers.
+Even worse, many consumers won’t risk purchasing an item in the first place if they know it cannot be returned.
 Therefore, as much as it may hurt, recognize that buying something online is a high-risk activity, and if customers can be assured that there is little risk involved, you’ll be much more profitable in the long run.
 If you can provide an easy and pleasant return experience, a disappointed customer might be willing to give you another try.

 Consider Ways to Offer Free Shipping

 “Free shipping.”
 No two words are more appealing to modern consumers.
 And thanks to Amazon, free shipping is expected of all vendors these days, even though few can afford it like the giant itself can.
 Luckily, there are two great ways to offer customers free shipping without tanking your profits.
 Firstly, you can create a “free shipping threshold”, which requires customers to order a certain amount of product in order to receive free shipping.
-This is a great way to drive up your sales without irritating your customers—most purchasers are actually secretly happy for the excuse to buy more goodies!
-The second way to offer free shipping without sacrificing your profit margins is to simply bundle the shipping costs into the product cost.
-The item will be more expensive, but shipping can still be listed as “free.”
-Is this a little sneaky?
-Maybe—but, as a counterpoint, consider that the customer will end up paying the same amount either way.
-The bundled distribution only changes how the consumer feels about the purchase; not the actual amount leaving their wallet.
-We say, no harm, no foul.
+This is a great way to drive up your sales without irritating your customers.
+Most purchasers are actually secretly happy for the excuse to buy more goodies!

 Don’t Forget to Factor in Packaging Costs

-When charging customers for shipping, don’t forget to factor in the cost of packaging items, like insulation, cushioning, boxes, and tape.
+When charging customers for shipping, don’t forget to factor in the cost of packaging materials, like insulation, cushioning, boxes, and tape.
 All these items can add up fast, and you are unlikely to be profitable if you swallow the cost yourself.
 Remember that your customer isn’t just paying for the actual delivery; they are paying for the extra steps you take to ensure their product arrives safely, too.

 Offer as Personalized an Experience as Possible